Save on car insurance with a combined couples policy.

 A joint car insurance policy, or a couples policy, means having both drivers’ cars included on the same policy.
 Combining policies is usually cheaper than getting two separate policies for each car, but sometimes it might cost you more to cover two cars on the same policy.
 And in most cases you don’t have to be married, or even a couple to take advantage of these savings.
 Compare car insurance rates for couples vs singles policies.

 Car insurance providers ideal for couples

-If your partner isn’t listed as a driver on your policy, avoid letting them drive your car.
-If you exclude your significant other from your policy and he or she does drive your car and get in an accident, your policy coverage wouldn’t cover the damages.
+Be aware that listing a driver on your policy is different from combining policies.
+If your partner regularly drives your car, or vice versa, he or she must be listed as a driver on your policy.
+If you exclude your significant other from your policy and he or she does drive your car and gets into an accident, your policy won’t cover the damages.

 Questions to ask your partner about their driving record

-Before you consider joining your car insurance policies, you can find out how much more or less you could expect to pay together.
-Consider finding out a little more about your partner’s driving background by asking your partner these questions.
+Before you combine your car insurance policies, consider finding out a little more about your partner’s driving background by asking your partner these questions:

 - Have you been involved in any accidents?